BitanDor/NIT-ZKP/README.md

 **BitTorrent Demos** contains the relevant material for generating the virtual network for our toy demos, and the demos.

 **Cairo text-processing tolls** contains the Cairo check-program that checks the main component of the source code for compliance with hardcoded black-list and white-list and hash check (and other checks).
 It also contains Cairo tools for computing the bag-of-words of a text file.
-For more info on installing Cairo, writing and compiling Cairo programs, and generating and proving STARK proofs, see [this link](https://www.cairo-lang.org/).
+For more info on installing Cairo, writing and compiling Cairo programs, and generating and proving STARK proofs, see [here](https://www.cairo-lang.org/).

-**The initializer** contains our script that processes a text file into a cairo readable format.
+**The initializer** contains a script that processes a text file into a cairo readable format.

 **Wrapper auto generation** creates a python code for auto generation of the Cairo-check program from hard-coded black-list and white-list (and count-list).
 It also contains the template from which the check-program is built.